Local limits of random spanning trees in random environment: Introduction

+where the (random) rooted tree $(\mathcal{M}, o)$ is the local limit of the MST on the complete graph. \end{enumerate} \end{theorem}

-To construct $\mathcal{P}$, the Poisson(1) branching process conditioned to survive forever, we first consider an infinite backbone $x_0, x_1, x_2, \ldots$ started at the root $x_0 = o$, and then attach independent Poisson(1) branching processes to each vertex $x_i$.
+To construct $\mathcal{P}$, we first consider an infinite backbone $x_0, x_1, x_2, \ldots$ started at the root $x_0 = o$, and then attach trees associated to independent Poisson(1) branching processes to each vertex $x_i$.
 For a large class of graphs, this is the local limit of the UST (see e.g.\ \cite{BP93} and \cite{NP22}).
-The tree $\mathcal{M}$ is the local limit of the MST on the complete graph as obtained in \cite{Add13}.
-It may be constructed by starting an invasion percolation process at every vertex of the Poisson weighted infinite tree rooted at $o$, and then taking the union of all clusters containing $o$.
-We refer to \cite{Add13} for more details.
+In \cite{Add13}, the author gives an explicit description of the tree $\mathcal{M}$, by running a process called invasion percolation from every vertex of the so-called Poisson weighted infinite tree, and taking the union of all the components containing the origin.
+We refer to Section \ref{SS:local} for more details about local convergence of the UST and MST.

-Theorem \ref{T:local_limit} shows that there is a sharp cut-off for the local limit when $\beta = n^\gamma$ and $\gamma$ crosses the critical value $\gamma_c = 1$.
+Theorem~\ref{T:local_limit} shows that there is a sharp transition for the local limit when $\beta = n^\gamma$ and $\gamma$ crosses the critical value $\gamma_c = 1$.
 This stands in contrast to \cite[Conjecture 1.3]{MSS24}, where the diameter is conjectured to smoothly interpolate between $n^{1/2}$ and $n^{1/3}$ when $\gamma \in [1, 4/3]$.
 It would be interesting to study what the local limit (if it exists) should be when $\beta$ is of order $n$.
-Both the proofs of Theorem \ref{T:Overlap} and Theorem \ref{T:local_limit} will make use of the fact that we are able to give sharp bounds on the effective resistance (see Definition \ref{D:effR}).

-Very shortly after we posted this paper, Kúsz \cite{K24} uploaded a paper studying the same model as ours.
-In particular, using the Aldous-Broder algorithm, they manage to (independently) prove Theorem 1.1 of \cite{MSS24}.
+Very shortly after we posted this paper, \cite{K24} uploaded a paper studying the same model as ours.
+In particular, using the Aldous-Broder algorithm, they manage to (independently) prove Theorem~1.1 of \cite{MSS24}.
 Furthermore, they study yet another observable called the total length, which in our notation is defined as

 and is equivalent to the Hamiltonian $H(\cT, \omega)$ as in \cite{MSS24}.
-In the following, we state an improvement to the low disorder part of \cite[Theorem 1.8]{K24}. \begin{theorem} Let $\cT$ be the RSTRE on the complete graph with $n$ vertices and random environment distributed as uniform random variables on $[0,1]$.
-If $0 < \beta = \beta(n) \ll n/\log n$, then with high probability (and in $\P$-expectation)
+In the following, we state an improvement to the low disorder part of \cite[Theorem~1.8]{K24}. \begin{theorem} Let $\cT$ be the RSTRE on the complete graph with $n$ vertices and random environment distributed as uniform random variables on $[0,1]$. \begin{enumerate}[label=\roman*)] \item If $0 < \beta = \beta(n) \ll n/\log n$, then with high probability (and in $\P$-expectation)